Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Comparison of QKD protocols

 From these results, we can conclude that for low key-rate requirements, the 6S protocol clearly dominates a larger region of parameters.
 However, for high key-rate requirements, the Sqz-Hom protocol dominates most of the parameter space for phase noise less than a phase noise of $\sigma^2_{\theta}<10^{-3}$.

 As a comparison, experimental values for the phase noise in CV-QKD protocols are shown in Table. \ref{phasenoisetable}.
-These are also shown in Fig. \ref{phasenoise} a) along with current state-of-the-art DV-QKD protocols \cite{bestqkd} \& \cite{pan2023} (converted to distance in standard fibre).
-For DV-QKD implementations, we convert the time jitter full width at half maximum $\Delta t_{\text{FWHM}}$) to the phase noise using the following equation: where $\Delta t$ is the timing between pulses.
+These are also shown in Fig. \ref{phasenoise} a) along with current state-of-the-art DV-QKD protocols \cite{bestqkd} \& \cite{pan2023} (converted to equivalent distance in standard fibre).
+For DV-QKD implementations, we convert the time jitter Full Width at Half Maximum (FWHM) $\Delta t_{\text{FWHM}}$) to the phase noise using the following equation: where $\Delta t$ is the timing between pulses.
+The fundamental limitation of timing jitter is from the uncertainty in the arrival time of the photon.
+It is usually quoted as a FWHM which is defined as “the difference between the two values of the independent variable at which the dependent variable is equal to half of its maximum value”.
 This equation converts FWHM to a Gaussian width \cite{gwidth} and then to a phase noise (in radians squared).
 The timing between pulses in both experiments is inversely proportional to the repetition rate $\Delta t=1/f$.